 Tech bros financing tech bros has been a foregone conclusion for years in the venture capital ecosystem.
 Undoubtedly why VC generates a 98% failure rate.
 However, the pandemic has upended this formulaic approach by shining a giant spotlight on the staggering amount of money wasted on unicorns like WeWork, Juul, Jawbone, Theranos, Evernote and so many more.
 This list of the 202 biggest and most expensive failures range from hysterical to rage-inducing.
 I dare you to read the descriptions of a few of these startups and not ruefully laugh.
 Insert your own joke about tech’s beloved ‘fail fast’ motto.

-The pandemic has highlighted the unsustainability of a funding model where 98% of the money invested could be lit on fire and produce identical results.
+The pandemic has highlighted the unsustainability of a funding model where about 96% of the money invested could be lit on fire and produce identical results.
 Predictably, venture capital funding has slowed down dramatically across the board, while equity crowdfunding has ramped up exponentially, smashing records and showing no signs of slowing down.
 This industry reshuffle has given non-tech startups a realistic shot at securing funding and a fighting chance without PPP or other governmental intervention.

 Finally funding *capable* founders